igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 sample is transmitted.

-When connection starts, the client generates a new delay sample initializing the delay bit of the first outgoing packet to 1.
+When connection starts, the client generates a new delay sample initializing the Delay bit of the first outgoing packet to 1.
 Then it updates the `ds_time` variable with the timestamp of its transmission.

-The server initializes the delay bit to 0 at the beginning of the connection, and its only task during the connection is described in {{reflection-phase}}.
+The server initializes the Delay bit to 0 at the beginning of the connection, and its only task during the connection is described in {{reflection-phase}}.

 In absence of network impairments, the delay sample should bounce between client and server continuously, for the entire duration of the connection.
 That is highly unlikely for two reasons:

-1. the packet carrying the delay bit might be lost;
+1. the packet carrying the Delay bit might be lost;

 2. an endpoint could stop or delay sending packets because the application is limiting the amount of traffic transmitted;